jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-lesson/readme.md

  ```
 The / at the end of this tag basically tells the parser that the element starts and ends right here.
 It’s an efficient shorthand method that you can use to mark up empty elements quickly.

-> Check: Ask the students why we use namespacing

 ## Independent Practice: Add to your Layout file (15 mins)
 Let's make some changes to the ga-class element we created earlier: